-

 <input type="checkbox"> Open up your activity files you downloaded so we

-can see what's here.
+can see what's there.

 ### Get familiar with the data set

-Within the folder, we should see a metadata file
+`spatial_transcriptomics_activity_files` we should see a metadata file

 (`meylan_etal_2022_tumor_grade.csv`), a PDF of the manuscript that